Flight Attendant

 If you were made Queen of Air Travel for 24 hours, what changes would you implement?

-Asked by 2ndhand almost 12 years ago
+Asked by 2ndhand over 12 years ago

 I would ensure that all crew members were paid for the time spent doing security checks on the aircraft (we're not) and going through customs (we're not) and boarding guests onto the plane (you guessed it, we're not).
 I would also make it illegal to clip or paint your finger/toenails while on an aircraft, or even remove your footwear for that matter. (it's a public place, do you really want to?)
 And if I could magically make every TV on every plane always work the way it should, I would do that too, because if you're happy, I'm happy.